feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 <!--=============================================================================================-->
 ## New Features in Buzzard

+> Features added since the initial Buzzard release are listed in the [What's New section](#whats-new).

 These features are new in the Buzzard version.

   - The docs [have been rewritten.](https://feathers-plus.github.io/v1/feathers-hooks-common)